-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Department offering the Lecture Tutorial Practical/ Practice of the course course Aquatic Biology Zoo-DSE-1 04 03 Nil 01 Appeared in Sem II NIL Zoology
+Course title Credits Credit distribution of the Eligibility Pre- Department

+& Code course requisite offering the

+Lecture Tutorial Practical/ of the course

+Practice course

+Aquatic 04 03 Nil 01 Appeared NIL Zoology

+Biology in Sem II

+Zoo-DSE-1

 - This course offers a comprehensive knowledge on life in freshwater and marine environments; lakes; stream and their characteristics, adaptations of organisms, water resource management; nutrient cycling; major threats to aquatic systems, pollution and eutrophication. - To impart knowledge and understanding of basic laboratory equipment and practice of water quality analysis, to study of aquatic plants. - To introduce various freshwater and marine ecosystems and its components. - To understand the biodiversity and productivity of freshwater and marine environments. - To impart knowledge on various threats and conservation strategies.